hotosm/field-tm-installer/README.md

 > [!WARNING]
 > For now this repo is unmaintained, and instead might become a paid convenience
-> script for organizational FMTM installation.
+> script for organizational Field-TM installation.
 >
 > Feel free to use at your own risk.